About This Listing

 Stay within the San Jacinto National Monument - a short drive from downtown Palm Springs.
 Hike the Pacific Crest Trail, soak in a roman bathtub and enjoy clear mountain views, quiet days and starry skies.

-This is an opportunity to deeply explore the rugged backcountry of the mountains and deserts of Southern California.
-Directly to the South in our "backyard", you will find Mount San Jacinto (10,834') and to the North, you will find Mt.
+Hermit Springs is located Whitewater, CA - which is Rural Palm Springs.
+In the "backyard", you will find Mount San Jacinto (10,834') and to the north, you will find Mt.
 San Gorgonio (11,503').
-Both mountains are separated by a small section of land called the San Gorgonio Pass which can easily be traversed by foot.
+Both mountains are separated by a small section of land called the San Gorgonio Pass.

 Outside is a six-seater iron furniture set placed in natural desert landscape.
 In the yard are barrel cactus, aloe, agave, palo verde, desert willow, nolina, cholla, prickly pear, yerba santa, creosote, cottonwood, etc. Many have amazing blooms in the spring, but others bloom in the summer.
 There is also a classic Weber kettle BBQ charcoal grill for outdoor grilling during the cool of the day.